How to Get Cat Poop Stains & Smells Out of a Carpet: 4 Practical Options

 - Water

-- Place some paper towels over the stained area to soak up poop wetness.
-Apply pressure on the spot to soak up as much of the wetness as you can before beginning the stain removal process.
+- Place paper towels over the stained area to soak up the moisture.
+Apply pressure on the spot to soak up as much as you can before beginning the stain-removal process.

 - Combine one part hydrogen peroxide with two parts water in a spray bottle.

-- Mist the solution onto the area that needs cleaning until it’s thoroughly saturated.
+- Mist the solution on the area that needs cleaning until it’s thoroughly saturated.

-- Allow it to sit for approximately three minutes.
+- Allow it to sit for approximately 3 minutes.
 It will begin loosening up the stain.

-- Prepare a solution that consists of one teaspoon of liquid dish soap with two cups of warm water.
+- Prepare a solution that consists of 1 teaspoon of liquid dish soap with 2 cups of warm water.

-While this option is potent on its own, it might not be enough to remove the stain completely.
+While this option is potent, it might not be enough to remove the stain altogether.
 If you see any remnants of the cat poop stain left over after blotting up the mixture, add baking soda to the mix in the second method below.

 2. Using Baking Soda and Vinegar